paulovn/ml-vm-notebook/README.md

 2. Open the Vagrantfile with a text editor and customize, if desired, the options at the top of the file; see the relevant comments.
-Specially interesting might be the amount of RAM assigned to the Virtual Machine and, if access to a remote cluster is sought, its address (note that the VM will also work with no changes)
+Specially interesting might be the amount of RAM assigned to the Virtual Machine and, if access to a remote cluster is sought, the IP address of the cluster (note that the VM will also work with no changes to the Vagrantfile)
 3. Open a console/terminal, move (`cd`) to the folder where the Vagrantfile is located and execute a `vagrant up` command.
 4. Vagrant should launch the process and download the base box from the public repository (this is only done once).
 5. Then the VM will be started and provisioned.
-The process will write progress messages to the screen
+The process will print progress messages to the terminal.

 Note that the base box (the one that was created by the [base repository](https://github.com/paulovn/machine-learning-vm)) should be accessible when provisioning this VM.
 The default URL in the Vagrantfile points to a box publicly available in ATLAS, so